openstreetmap/openstreetmap-website/DOCKER.md

 ### Additional Configuration

-See [`CONFIGURE.md`](CONFIGURE.md) for information on how to manage users and enable OAuth for iD, JOSM etc.
+See [`CONFIGURE.md`](CONFIGURE.md) for information on how to manage users and enable OAuth for iD, JOSM, etc.

 ### Bash